 Images: our own.
 Credits to The Vintage Showroom & their archive, full of these gorgeous relics.

 The Field jacket

-We got thinking about the details we wanted to change, and how we could merge our trusted fit from our previous jackets, with this iconic piece.
+And so we got thinking about the details we wanted to change, details we'd bring across from the fatigue jacket, and how we'd merge our trusted fit with this iconic piece.

-The simplicity of a Field jacket done right can become a real classic in any wardrobe, especially when you push beyond military green.
+The simplicity of a Field jacket done right is a real classic in any wardrobe, especially when you push beyond the classic military green.

 We start looking for Herringbone fabrics.

 Mixing military style with the soft, subtle nature of fine herringbone was exciting.

 Less harsh, more characterful.
 A fabric looks better the more and more it's worn.